The rank of sparse random matrices: Introduction

-The proof of the rank formula unearths an interesting connection to statistical physics.
-Indeed, Lelarge~\cite{Lelarge} observed that a sophisticated but mathematically non-rigorous physics approach called the `cavity method' renders a wrong prediction as to the rank for certain degree distributions. \footnote{The derivation of this erroneous prediction was posed as an exercise in~\cite[\Chap~19]{MM}.} This discrepancy merits attention because the cavity method has been brought to bear on a very wide range of real-world problems, ranging from the thermodynamics of glasses to machine learning~\cite{LF}.
-Specifically, the `replica symmetric' version of the cavity method predicts that the rank of a random matrix over a finite field can be expressed analytically as the optimal solution to a variational problem.
+The proof of the rank formula evinces an interesting connection to statistical physics.
+Indeed, Lelarge already observed that a sophisticated but mathematically non-rigorous physics approach called the `cavity method' renders a wrong prediction as to the rank for certain degree distributions. \footnote{The derivation of this erroneous prediction was posed as an exercise in~\cite[\Chap~19]{MM}.} This discrepancy merits attention because the cavity method has been brought to bear on a panoply of theoretical as well as real-world problems, ranging from spin glasses to machine learning~\cite{LF}.
+We manage to shed light on the issue.
+Specifically, the `replica symmetric' version of the cavity method predicts that the rank of a random matrix over a finite field can be expressed analytically as the maximum of a variational problem.
 A priori, this variational problem asks to optimise a functional called the Bethe free entropy over an infinite-dimensional space of probability measures.
 Such optimisation problems have been tackled in the physics literature numerically by means of a heuristic called population dynamics.
-For the rank problem this was carried out by Alamino and Saad~\cite{AlaminoSaad}.
-But thanks to the algebraic nature of the problem we will be able to dramatically simplify the variational problem, arriving at a humble one-dimensional optimisation task.
+For the rank problem this was carried out by Alamino and Saad~\cite{AlaminoSaad}. \aco{But thanks to the algebraic nature of the problem we can show that the rank actually comes out as the solution to a variational problem on a restricted domain.
+We are thus left with a dramatically simplified variational problem, which ultimately boils down to a humble one-dimensional optimisation task.
 We will see that the optimal solution to this one-dimensional problem does indeed yield the rank (over any field).
 Furthermore, the solution can be lifted to a solution to the original infinite-dimensional problem.
-For certain degree distributions the result differs from those that surfaced in the experiments from~\cite{AlaminoSaad} or the heuristic derivations from~\cite{MM}, hence the discrepancy between the physics predictions and mathematical reality.
-Apart from remedying this discrepancy, we prove the rank formula by effectively turning the physicists' cavity calculations into a rigorous mathematical argument.
-The crucial tool that makes this possible is a novel perturbation, applicable to any matrix, that diminishes the number of short linear relations (see \Prop~\ref{Prop_Alp} below).
-We expect that this perturbation will find future applications.
+As an aside, we do not know if the original infinite-dimensional variational problem may possess spurious maximisers that boost its value beyond the optimal value of the restricted version, thereby spoiling the accuracy of the original physics formula.
+We will return to this question, and to the physics slant on the problem, in \Sec~\ref{Sec_cavity}.
+In any case, for certain degree distributions the maximum values that we obtain by way of the restricted variational problem actually exceed those that surfaced in the experiments from~\cite{AlaminoSaad} or the heuristic derivations from~\cite{MM} for the unrestricted formula; hence the discrepancy between the physics predictions and mathematical reality. }